leadiv/column-policy/README.md

-column-policy
+Column Policy
 ===========

 A SASS mixin for generating flexible grid like layouts from a collection of elements.

 ## Dependencies

 This depends on SASS (version 3.3.7 or greater) and Compass (version 0.12.6 or greater) being installed on the system.
-All develop has been with 3.3.7 of SASS and 0.12.6 of Compass.

 ## Quick And Dirty Starting Point